-Diabetes researcher Dr Aveni Haynes awarded prestigious international fellowship for ground-breaking study in type 1 diabetes
+Diabetes researcher Dr Aveni Haynes awarded prestigious international fellowship for ground-breaking study in type 1 diabetes.

-Congratulations to Senior Research Fellow Dr Aveni Haynes from The Kids Research Institute Australia Rio Tinto Children’s Diabetes Centre and the University of Western Australia, on being awarded a JDRF International Career Development Award (CDA) with $1.4m funding committed over the next five years.
+Congratulations to Principal Research Fellow Dr Aveni Haynes from The Kids Research Institute Australia Rio Tinto Children’s Diabetes Centre and the University of Western Australia, on being awarded a JDRF International Career Development Award (CDA) with $1.4m funding committed over the next five years.

 This is a highly prestigious, internationally competitive fellowship that is awarded to up and coming research leaders in the field of type 1 diabetes (T1D).
 Dr Haynes’ success recognises the significant contribution she has already made to understanding the onset of T1D and dedication to identifying children at risk of developing the condition.